Tips & Tricks for Climbers

 Yeti Gaiter Fix

-Tired of your yeti or supergaiters popping off at the toe?
+Tired of your yeti or supergaiters popping off your boots at the toe?
 The answer is

 to glue them on, but the common trick of using superglue makes them very